fastrde/abee/README.md

 Usage
 ---------

 Abee operates in your app-directory (the place where you call meteor to start your app).
-The two exceptions are `create` because there is no app-directory before you call `create` ;-) and `abeetize` with a parameter.
+The only exception is `create` because there is no app-directory before you call `create` ;-).

 **usage: abee command [subcommand] [options]**